 For the short biography, click here.

 The scope of his work seems vast, yet it all is derived from the core parameters of techno: grid, loop, sample, edit, track.
 Unified by a sharp focus in defining distinct aesthetic phenomena, seemingly disparate outings form a cohesive, nearly hermetic body of work: What are the inner workings of electronic music?
 Which formal devices can be extracted from techno and re-applied to wider contexts, and vice versa?
 These are the main lines of inquiry Stefan Goldmann has followed decisively.

-For this reason, DJing straight-up club sets is an activity pursued with the same rigor as collaboration with ensembles, choreographers, visual artists, film makers and improvisers or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now regular events series at Berlin’s emblematic music venue).
+For this reason, DJing straight-up club sets is an activity pursued with the same rigor as collaboration with ensembles, choreographers, visual artists, film makers and improvisers or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now regular events series at the emblematic Berlin venue).
 The desire to reach beyond the obvious becomes as important as the need to move on rather than to dwell on the same limited subject repeatedly.

 Format-specific contours are addressed with ‘Haven’t I Seen You Before‘, using the tape cassette as a vehicle for circular composition or with ‘The Grand Hemiola‘ for a 2×12″ vinyl polyrhythmic loop construction kit.
-This line culminates in the ‘Ghost Hemiola‘ remix of the latter, consisting of a two record set of empty loops – thoroughly reversed digitisation: instead of content getting rid of its physical carrier, the carrier is freed from its content.
+This line of work culminates in the ‘Ghost Hemiola‘ remix of the latter, consisting of a two record set of empty loops – thoroughly reversed digitisation: instead of content getting rid of its physical carrier, the carrier is freed from its content.